What were the criteria for selecting the 12 investment areas?

 - Mobilized more than 400 organizations working across sectors in more than 50 countries.

-- Enlisted five high-level influencersas part of its global advocacy network to amplify messages and persuade decision makers to invest in girls and women as drivers of progress for all.
+- Enlisted four high-level influencers as part of its global advocacy network to amplify messages and persuade decision makers to invest in girls and women as drivers of progress for all.

 What do the ongoing campaign efforts include?